 For those who are already caught up in the habit of alcohol consumption, it’s possible to get the help you need to overcome addiction without sacrificing lifestyle.

 Most people imagine very sterile and clinical settings when they hear the word “rehab,” but The Dunes East Hampton offers something else entirely.
-Our team provides an unparalleled recovery experience for our clients in a luxurious, rejuvenating atmosphere.
+Our addiction treatment specialists provides an unparalleled luxury rehab experience for our clients in a rejuvenating atmosphere.

 Breaking the cycle of stress and alcohol abuse requires much more than just detox and a 12-step program.
 Learning new coping strategies and healthy stress-relief techniques are vital to living a healthy and sober lifestyle after rehab.